-Only the Opteron processors have NUMA architecture.
-The K8_NUMA kernel parameter must be enabled for NUMA kernel support.
-This tunable is accessible under the Processor Type and Features selection in the Kernel Configuration GUI and is enabled by default in all pre-built RedHawk x86_64 kernels.
+These kernel parameters must be enabled for NUMA kernel support.
+They are accessible under the Processor Type and Features selection in the Kernel Configuration GUI and are enabled by default in all pre-built RedHawk x86\64 kernels.

 Note that there is a boot option, numa=off, that can be specified at boot time that will disable NUMA kernel support on a NUMA system.
 This will create a system with a single node, with all CPUs belonging to that node.
 It differs from NUMA support not being built into the kernel, in which case there is a flat memory system with no nodes and where the NUMA user interfaces will return errors when called.